sheaf/sams-plugin/readme.md

   employed in his `DeriveLift` plugin.
 - The plugin doesn't play nicely with GHCi, so reloading a module might cause duplicate instances to be added to the instance environment.
+- It is possible to trigger strange behaviour by making use of the `Sam'sOptics` typeclass in locations other than deriving clauses, e.g. by adding it as a superclass of a user-defined typeclass.

-### Limitations of this optics-related plugin
+### Limitations of the optics-related deriving mechanism

-The plugin I implemented for optics only handles simple cases, as this aspect isn't the part of the implementation I was interested in exploring.
+The deriving strategy I implemented for optics only handles simple cases, as this aspect isn't the part of the implementation I was interested in exploring.
-So it has some rather strong limitations:
+As a result, it has some rather strong limitations:

-- Only handles data types with a single constructor.
+- It only handles data types with a single constructor.
   (Expect a custom type error telling you so.)
-- Doesn't handle datatypes with existentials, or GADTs.
+- It doesn't handle datatypes with existentials, or GADTs.
-  (Expect random crashes, as I haven't implemented a check preventing you from attempting this.)
+  (Expect the plugin to silently generate incorrect Core, as I haven't implemented any checks preventing you from attempting this.)

 Note however that it **does** handle unboxed types: both the field types and the overall record type are allowed to be unboxed types.